Alan Muraoka: Early career

 Muraoka was born on August 10, 1962, in Mission Hills, Los Angeles, California.
 Muraoka's first experience as a performer came at the age of 10, where he appeared as "The Candy Man" at a movie theatre during the intermission of a double feature.
 According to the biography on his official site, he performed throughout high school where he also had his first experience as a director - Who's Afraid of Virginia Woolf?.

 Muraoka studied at the Theater Department of UCLA and won the Carol Burnett Musical Theatre Award for performance.
 While at college, he performed in several Walt Disney World productions during sabbaticals and summer breaks.
 He received his B.A. in Theatre Arts from UCLA in 1985.

-Muraoka then worked with East West Players in Los Angeles, and spent time as a performer on Princess Cruises.
+Following his graduation, Muraoka worked with East West Players in Los Angeles, and spent time as a performer on Princess Cruises.

 He made his Broadway debut performing six roles in the musical Mail.
-After Mail opened (and closed, after one month) in 1988, Muraoka remained in New York City.

-For the next ten years, Muraoka continued to act in theatrical productions, both on Broadway and in regional and touring productions.
+After Mail opened (and closed, after one month) in 1988.
+For the next ten years, Muraoka acted in theatrical productions, both on Broadway and in regional and touring productions.
 Most notably, he was a member of the original cast of Shōgun: The Musical on Broadway and had a long run in the lead role of "The Engineer" in Miss Saigon.

 1997–present

 After auditioning several times through 1997, Muraoka won a part on Sesame Street after doing improv with Telly Monster.
-He joined the cast in 1998, playing Alan, the new owner of Hooper's Store.
+He joined the cast in 1998, playing Alan, the then-new owner of Hooper's Store.
 In his debut episode Alan is introduced to the other characters on the street by Big Bird in a scene that ends with the song Welcome to the Party.

-While appearing in Sesame Street, Muraoka has continued to perform in theater, most recently earning good reviews in the 2004 Broadway revival of Pacific Overtures.
-He also appeared in the PBS Emmy nominated special, Day of Independence from Cedar Grove Productions in 2003.
+Muraoka has continued to act on stage, earning good reviews in the 2004 Broadway revival of Pacific Overtures.
+On television, he appeared in the PBS Emmy nominated special, Day of Independence from Cedar Grove Productions in 2003.
 In 2007 he had a small part on Showtime's series Brotherhood as Li Fang, the owner of a Rhode Island brothel.

 As a director, Muraoka was highly praised for his work on the seemingly incongruous, non-traditional (all-Asian) version of William Finn and James Lapine's largely Jewish musical Falsettoland for the National Asian American Theater Company in New York in 1998.
 Peter Marks of The New York Times wrote about the production "Does the gambit work?
 Let's put it this way: You should be so talented."

 In 2004, he directed veteran Sesame Street and Avenue Q puppeteers John Tartaglia, Stephanie D'Abruzzo, and Jennifer Barnhart in Empty Handed and John Tartaglia AD-LIBerty.
 He also directed Ann Harada, of Avenue Q and also his 1998 Falsettoland, in her 2004 one-woman show and in her one-night-only benefits for Broadway Cares/Equity Fights AIDS Christmas Eve with Christmas Eve in 2009, 2010 and 2011.